Heidemann-Consulting/Team-Intelligence-Platform/docs/tip-phase3-rituals-and-practices.md

 Before progressing to Phase 3, teams should have mastered the practices from Phases 1 and 2 within TIP:

 * **Phase 1 ("The Cognitive Foundation"):** Focused on establishing core knowledge capture habits, basic AI interaction via TIP Workflows (e.g., `SummarizeTextWorkflow`, `GenerateMeetingSummaryWorkflow`), and initial prompt development.
 All knowledge and prompt documentation reside in TIP Documents with consistent naming.
-* **Phase 2 ("The Collaborative Acceleration"):** Introduced enhanced context management, AI-assisted retrospectives and planning (using TIP Workflows like `TIP-Workflow-AnalyzeRetroData-Phase2`, `TIP-Workflow-AnalyzePlanningData-Phase2` on manually prepared TIP Documents), and basic AI pair working patterns.
+* **Phase 2 ("The Collaborative Acceleration"):** Introduced enhanced context management, AI-assisted retrospectives and planning (using TIP Workflows like `AnalyzeRetroData`, `AnalyzePlanningData` on manually prepared TIP Documents), and basic AI pair working patterns.
 All processes and artifacts are managed within TIP.

 These phases ensure teams are proficient in using TIP Documents for knowledge management, preparing inputs for TIP Process Workflows, and interpreting their outputs.